ahnaf105091/ahnaf105091/README.md

 You can check out some of my works

-Please see my [Football_analytics](https://github.com/ahnaf105091/Football-analytics) repository for a collection of football analytics projects, data, and analysis that I have created, with links to publicly available resources in the football analytics community.
+Please see my [Football_analytics](https://github.com/ahnaf105091/Football-analytics) repository for a collection of football analytics projects, data, and analysis that I have created.

 For more information: